ZachmanAwesomeness/Sonic2-WSR/README.md

 # Sonic2-WSR
 Sonic 2 - Westside Renovation

-# I shared this with GitFront!
+# This mod pretty much changes almost everything from Sonic 2 and adds new stuff!
+I need help with scripting because I stink at it.